I am a Victim of Police Brutality. What are my Rights?

 Work with an Experienced Miami Criminal Defense Attorney

 If you are suffering from an injury because you were brutally handled by law enforcement, how you were handled could be a key part of your legal defense strategy.
 A violation of your civil rights, depending on the context, can render certain pieces of evidence unusable.
-Contact our team of experienced Miami criminal defense lawyers at Ratzan & Faccidomo, LLC today to schedule your initial consultation in our office.
+Contact our team of experienced Miami criminal lawyers at Ratzan & Faccidomo, LLC today to schedule your initial consultation in our office.